 We mentioned in the previous question that customer service may be included.
-Generally the private exchanges will handle any customer support questions that occur during enrollment, when employees are selecting plans.
-But there are a number of other customer support situations that may arise that occur after enrollment – like claims disputes – that will require attention.
+Generally, the private exchanges will handle any customer support questions that occur during enrollment, when employees are selecting plans.
+But many other customer support situations may arise that occur after enrollment – like claims disputes – that will require attention.
 Be sure to get a list of customer service activities that the private exchange will deliver – and activities they won’t.

 What are the costs?